Alan-GIRAUDON/arduinomethyste/README.md

 ![arduinomethyste_back](./arduinomethyste_back.jpg)

 ## Firmware and Arduino programming
-By default, the ATMega328PB chips don't the contain the firmware required for the Arduino framework, it is necessary to the ICSP protocol to upload it.
+By default, the ATMega328PB chips don't the contain the firmware required for the Arduino framework, it is necessary to use the ICSP protocol to upload it.

 The easiest way is the use an Arduino Uno (or nano) as a programmer to upload the firmware.
 For that, we link the ICSP pins of the boards and use the Arduino IDE to upload the code.